 Is Your Partner Shutting You Out?
 How Can You Draw Him or Her Back In?

-In your marriage or love relationship in NYC, do you sometimes feel like your partner or spouse is shutting you out ?
-Many times this is most apparent during or in the aftermath of a fight, when the shut down can be literal, which means, you’re shut out.
+in your relationship in NYC, do you sometimes feel like your partner is shutting you out ?
+This often shows up most clearly after a fight, when one partner shuts down completely.

 What Is Avoidant Attachment, and Why Does It Matter So Much?

-If you or your partner commonly use an avoidant style, you most likely value independence above anything else in your marriage or love relationship.
-If you depend on other people, especially in an intimate love relationship, you will set yourself up for being extremely disappointed and hurt, since you believe that other people will just let you down.
+Avoidant partners tend to highly value independence and self-sufficiency.
+Depending on others, especially in a close relationship, can feel dangerous.
 Even worse, depending on others, especially a romantic partner, can be a sign of weakness, and even pathetic.
-The avoidant stance leads to distance in a marriage or love relationship, and can eventually lead to disaster—the end of the relationship.
+The avoidant stance leads to distance in a relationship, and can eventually lead to disaster, the end of the relationship.

 How Does an Avoidant Style Develop?

 And what do you really need on the inside?
-To be seen, and to be responded to from a partner or spouse who can stay present with you: he or she is available in the moment.
-You need a partner or spouse who can attune to you, seeing or imagining what you are experiencing on the inside.
-You need a partner who can resonate with your feelings so he or she feels what you’re feeling without getting overwhelmed by the emotions.
-When your partner is present with you, attunes to you, and resonates with you, you’ll develop a trust in him or her.
+Being seen and responded to by a present partner is what real connection requires.
+You need a partner who can genuinely attune to what you’re experiencing.
+You need someone who can feel something of what you’re feeling.
+When your partner is present with you, attunes to you, and resonates with you, you’ll develop a trust in them.

 What are some common ways a partner who is cut off may be shutting you out?
 Simple things can happen, such as tuning you out, especially when you’re upset.
-If his or her way of avoiding is more developed, he or she may also fall into a common symptom of soothing oneself without actually addressing one’s feelings: the world of addictions.
-He or she tries to numb out upsetting emotions on the inside to feel better on the outside.
-The problem is, as humans, we don’t have the ability to actually shut down our feelings, we can only distract or numb an awareness of our feelings.
+With deeper avoidance, partners often develop somatic symptoms: they feel it in the body instead. they tries to numb out upsetting emotions on the inside to feel better on the outside.
+Humans can’t actually shut feelings off, even with practice.

 Can You Shut Off Your Emotions?

 How would you know if you’re doing this?
 One key indicator is to look at what happens in your body.
-If you experience body aches, back pain, tension, headaches, or other symptoms, you may be shutting off the awareness of your emotions without addressing your feelings.
+Body aches, back pain, tension, or headaches may signal suppressed emotion.
 The emotions get stuck in your body, without a way to be released.
-So when someone says they want to grab a drink to blow off some steam, it’s not actually releasing the steam, but blocking a way to relieve the tension.
+Grabbing a drink to ‘blow off steam’ doesn’t actually release the tension.

 A Brilliant Way of Coping

 Why would a child develop this way of coping?
 In reality, children are brilliant at adapting to their environment.
 They need to survive at all costs.
-The avoidant style develops from childhood as a brilliant method to cope with caregivers who are unavailable emotionally, and even neglectful.
-Children who do not receive emotional support, affection, and touch actually die in orphanages, even though they are being properly fed.
-What this means is that the child learns that he or she is not going to get emotional needs met, even if physical needs are fulfilled, so the child tries to “turn off” the need for emotional responsiveness.
-Even though this can’t be shut off, it can feel a lot better to have no expectations than to never get the emotional needs met.
+Avoidant attachment develops as a smart childhood adaptation to caregivers who couldn’t meet emotional needs.
+Children deprived of touch, affection, and emotional support show severely impaired development.
+What this means is that the child learns that they is not going to get emotional needs met, even if physical needs are fulfilled, so the child tries to “turn off” the need for emotional responsiveness.
+Even though connection can’t really be shut off, low expectations feel safer than repeated disappointment.

-Whenever you try to get back on his or her radar screen, the avoidantly connected partner or spouse may experience your attempt as very uncomfortable, sensing that you are intruding on his or her way of dealing with internal emotional states and his or her world.
-The response you get from trying to reach him or her is most likely an even more intense withdraw—he or she is perceiving your attempt to connect and get closer as a threat to autonomy—the sense of who he or she is.
+Whenever you try to get back in their awareness, an avoidant partner often pulls back further.
+The response you get from trying to reach them is most likely an even more intense withdraw, they is perceiving your attempt to connect and get closer as a threat to autonomy, the sense of who they is.
 When any of us feel like we’re under attack, we’ll most likely respond intensely, which is why you probably experience your partner’s withdraw as so severe.

 How a Fantasy Starts to Feel Like a Nightmare